 Spring Tryouts and Team Selection Process

-- Reading Little League conducts evaluations for all 9, 10, 11 and 12-year olds that register to play in the Spring Baseball Program.
+- In late September or early October, Reading Little League will hold evaluations for all 9, 10, 11, and 12 year olds based on the Little League age chart for those that register to play the following spring.

-- Once the players who are playing up are determined a ranking of all players will be created.
+- Once the 11 year old’s who are playing in Majors are determined, a ranking of all Majors players will be created.

-- This ranking sheet will be used by the Managers to draft their team.
+- This ranking will be used by the Head Coaches to draft their teams.

-- The kids of the Manager will automatically be picked in the corresponding round based on his overall ranking.
+- The player(s) of the Head Coach will automatically be picked in the corresponding round based on his or her overall ranking.

 - The draft order will be decided at the draft by pulling numbers out of a hat.

-- The order of the draft is a snake (The order of picks in a round is reversed for the next round)
+- The order of the draft is a snake, meaning the order of picks in a round is reversed for the next round.

 - The above process is similar at the Triple A level.

-- Once the number of 11-year olds that will be in Triple A is determined, the number of 10-year olds needed to fill in the difference can be determined.
+- Once the number of 11 year old’s that will be in Triple A is determined (based on the process above), the number of 10 year olds needed to fill in the difference can be determined.

-- At this point the President, VP of Baseball Operations, Triple A Director, Double A Director, and Player Agents meet to review the tryout rating and prior year coaches rating and decide who is going to play up in Triple A from the 10 year old group.
+- At this point the President, Triple A Director, Double A Director, and Player Agents meet to review the player ratings and decide who is going to play up in Triple A from the 10 year old group.

 - The rankings and drafting are the same as Majors.

-- Double A teams will comprise of all the 9-year olds, all the 10 and 11-year olds that do not play in the Majors or Triple A.
+- Double A teams will comprise of all 9 year old’s, and all 10 year old’s that do not play in Triple A.

 - The number of teams will fluctuate each year based on the number of registrants.